Help a Friend

 -

-We understand that every survivor of domestic violence is an expert in her/their own life.
-There are many good reasons why victims stay in or return to abusive relationships and the road to a safer life can be a long one.
-However, survivors can awaken to their own capabilities and potential when walking with someone who will provide support and help them see the possibilities beyond the pain.
+We understand that every survivor is the expert in their own life.
+There are many valid reasons why someone may stay in or return to an abusive relationship, or choose not to report a sexual assault.
+The journey to safety and healing can be long.
+But survivors can begin to reclaim their strength when they walk alongside someone who supports them, believes in them, and helps them see the possibilities beyond the pain.

-If you would like to brainstorm with an advocate how best to help a friend or family member, give us a call at 404-688-9436.
+If you would like to brainstorm with us how best to help a friend or family member, give us a call at one of our hotline numbers below.